Equivariant algebraic $K$-theory of symmetric monoidal Mackey functors

 \subsection{Outline}

-In \cref{sec:infty inv KT}, we briefly review the story of inverse $K$-theory for permutative categories and recontextualize it in the language of $\infty$-categories (see, in particular, \cref{thm:Mandell for infty cats} and \cref{cor:equiv smc and sp}). \cref{sec:Mack} describes the different approaches to Mackey objects: Bohmann--Osorno's $\PC$-Mackey functors (\cref{sec:cat Mack}), permutative Mackey functors (\cref{sec:perm Mack}), spectral Mackey functors (\cref{sec:Sp Mack}), and $\infty$-categorical Mackey functors (\cref{sec:infty Mack}).
-The first discussion of equivariant $K$-theory is in \cref{sec:Sp Mack}, where we detail Bohmann--Osorno's $K$-theory machine.
+In \cref{sec:infty inv KT}, we briefly review the story of inverse $K$-theory for permutative categories and recontextualize it in the language of $\infty$-categories (see, in particular, \cref{thm:Mandell for infty cats} and \cref{cor:equiv smc and sp}). \cref{sec:Mack} describes the different approaches to Mackey objects: Bohmann--Osorno's categorical Mackey functors (\cref{sec:cat Mack}), permutative Mackey functors (\cref{sec:perm Mack}), $\infty$-categorical Mackey functors (\cref{sec:infty Mack}), and spectral Mackey functors (\cref{sec:Sp Mack}).
+The first discussion of equivariant $K$-theory is in \cref{sec:main}, where we revisit Bohmann--Osorno's $K$-theory machine.
 The reader who is primarily interested in \cref{intro thomason result} may prefer to read the introduction to \cref{sec:Mack} and then proceed directly to \cref{sec:main}, where we state and prove the main results.
 There is one appendix, \cref{app:GM thm}, which gives the proof of the covariant Guillou--May theorem (\cref{thm:GM no op}).